 Dr. Walker’s primary interests include patient diagnosis and management as well as actively contributing to veterinary continuing education.
 He has lectured in the advanced small animal medicine course at the University of Florida and he presents seminars, lectures and workshops to veterinarians locally and nationally.
 He received the Small Animal Chapter Prize in Small Animal Medicine from the Australian College of Veterinary Scientists.
-Dr. Walker is a member of the American Animal Hospital Association, Florida Veterinary Medical Association, Big Bend Veterinary Medical Association and the Comparative Gastroenterology Society.
+Dr. Walker is a member of the American Animal Hospital Association, Florida Veterinary Medical Association, Jacksonville Veterinary Medical Association and the Comparative Gastroenterology Society.

 Dr. Walker has a number of journal and proceedings publications.
 He has authored chapters in the second and third edition of The 5 Minute Veterinary Consult and third edition of Slatter’s Small Animal Surgery textbook.
 Dr. Walker’s medical interests include cardiology and gastroenterology.
 Dr. Walker is married to Dr. Olga Walker.
 They have 5 children and a Staffordshire Bull Terrier named Luna, a Scottish Border Terrier named Fergus, and a DSH cat named Mickey.

 - 1999-2012: Associate North Florida Veterinary Specialist